evanhl/heirloom-copy/app/markdown/privacy.md

 *Children*

 Children’s safety is important to us, and we encourage parents and guardians to take an active interest in the online activities of their children.
 Our Services are not directed to and should not be used by children under the age of 13, and we do not knowingly collect Personal Information from children under the age of 13.
 If we learn that we have collected Personal Information from a child under the age of 13 on our Services, we will delete that information as quickly as possible.
-If you believe that we may have collected any such Personal Information on our Services, please notify us at [feedback@heirloom.net](feedback@heirloom.net).
+If you believe that we may have collected any such Personal Information on our Services, please notify us at <a href="mailto:heirloom@mylestoned.com">heirloom@mylestoned.com</a>.

 *International Visitors*